Wind-WindKids/winding/samples/sophieandwind/winter.md

 at a small pedestrian square,
 full of restaurants and cafes.

-@background:
+@image:
-Murphy Square, in the distance Sophie and Wind are walking their bikes.
-No orange trees visible.
+It is winter in the Bay Area, with green trees.
+Murphy Square, a small pedestrian square/street, full of restaurants and cafes, outside small Gelateria, tucked between a book store and a restaurant.
+Sophie and Wind are walking towards it.
+Keep the level of detail high.

 --
 bike_ride: page, portrait-oriented, image
 --
 Sophie and Wind on bikes in a Bay Area neighborhood — Sophie’s bike with a small rear basket lime-green, Wind’s bright orange bike with a silver bell.
 Bike lane.
 Low houses with gardens, flowering bushes, and one orange tree glowing in the afternoon sun, oranges hanging heavy on the branches.
+Helmets on their heads.